bdpiccolo/Piccoloetal_SunExposure/README.md

-# Reproduction and data for Sun Exposure Manuscript
+# Reproduction and data for Sun Exposure manuscript

 Circulating 25(OH)D Concentrations in Overweight and Obese Adults is Explained by Sun Exposure, Skin Reflectance, and Body Composition